globalwordnet/schemas/index.md

 * `involved`: A relation between two concepts where concept B is typically involved in the action or event expressed by concept A.
 * `is_caused_by`: A relation between two concepts where concept A comes into existence as a result of concept B.
 * `is_entailed_by`:
-* `is_subevent_of`: "A relation between two concepts where concept A takes place during or as part of concept B, and whenever concept A takes place, concept B takes place."
+* `is_subevent_of`: A relation between two concepts where concept A takes place during or as part of concept B, and whenever concept A takes place, concept B takes place.
 * `location`: A relation between two concepts where concept A is the location where the action or event expressed by concept B takes place.
 * `manner_of`: A relation between two concepts where concept A qualifies the manner in which an action or event expressed by concept B takes place.
 * `mero_location`: A relation between two concepts where concept A is a place located in concept B.